 Getting an offer in 5 days is possible

-If you’re going the traditional route, find the best real estate agent for the challenge, and remember to account for anywhere from 30-50 day close.
-Otherwise, consider requesting a cash offer from HomeLight’s Simple Sale platform.
-You’ll receive a cash offer in as few as 48 hours, with the ability to close in as little as 10 days.
+If you’re going the traditional route, find the best real estate agent for the quick-sale challenge, and tell them your goal is to secure a signed offer in 5 days.
+You’ll still need to account for the typical 45 days to close.
+Otherwise, consider requesting a cash offer from HomeLight’s trusted Simple Sale platform.
+You’ll receive a cash offer and the ability to close in as little as 10 days.

 Header Image Source: (Erik Mclean / Unsplash)

 - "Existing-Home Sales Receded 4.1% in October," National Association of Realtors (November 2023)